Creating and Managing Packages

 You can use the

---stagingoption to specify a different stager, for example:
+--stagingoption to specify a stager other than the compiler stager, for example:

-- Creates a package file with the *.cntmp extension in the local working directory.
+- Uploads the package file with the *.cntmp extension to the cluster.

 Creating a Package with Staging Pipelines